 If you want to try and avoid the scenario where you just settle back into your bed or chair and then you have to get straight up again try these DiarrheaNurse Tips:

-N.B.
-If your stools are regularly thin, narrow and pencil like this could be an indication of narrowing or obstruction in the colon and you should see a doctor.
+Also if your stools are regularly thin, narrow and pencil like this could be an indication of narrowing or obstruction in the colon sometimes caused by a growth and you should see a doctor.